 Select a section

-In this guide, we will take you through everything you need to know if you have a roll cage accident injury and need more advice about making a claim.
+This guide will take you through everything you need to know if you have a roll cage accident injury and need more advice about making a claim.
 You may have suffered your accident at work, or whilst out as a member of the public.
 We have put together a comprehensive resource covering how trolly accidents happen and how to prevent them, as well as advice on business and employer liabilities.
-We have also included tips on how to put your claim together and the steps you need to take in order to make a successful claim.
-We will list all the paperwork you need to collect and the evidence you need for a successful claim.
+Additionally, we have tips on putting your claim together and the steps you need to take to make a successful claim.
+Then, we list all the paperwork you need to collect and the evidence you need for a successful claim.

 Whether in a factory or a supermarket, roll cages come in a variety of dimensions.
 Heights range from 1.55m to 1.83m, so they can often be taller than a fully grown adult.
 When fully loaded, supermarket roll cages can weigh as much as 500g or more.
 Those two factors alone mean that a defective roll cage could cause someone a significant injury.